 Through this your child will learn patience, perseverance, respect, goal orientated motivation, cooperation, and more all while engaged in a fun fitness activity.

-Our Kids Kendo Sessions take place on Saturdays, 12:15 - 13:15 in the Ballybough Community Youth & Sports Centre, 49 Ballybough Road, Ballybough, Dublin 3.
+Our Kids Kendo Beginners Classes are on Saturday's from 13:30 - 15:30 in the Ballybough Community Youth & Sports Centre, 49 Ballybough Road, Ballybough, Dublin 3.

 If you want to talk to one of our instructors just click here to send us an email.